 The Rule of Law

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety, Rights Respecting and ASPIRE lessons.
 Whether it be through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Both mutual and self-respect are at the heart of our values.
 Through our exciting and innovative ASPIRE curriculum, children learn that their behaviours have an effect on their own rights and learning, as well as those of others.
 We actively teach and explore positive attitudes for life and learning.
 All members of the school community treat each other with respect.
 The children know and understand that it is expected and imperative that respect is shown to everyone, whatever differences we may have and to everything, however big or small.